 A network rack is a metal frame chassis known by many names that hold, stacks, organizes, secures, and protects various hardware devices for computer networks and servers.
 The term “network” refers to the rack that actually houses this type of hardware.

 A white box server refers to customized servers, such as Supermicro, which are either designed at home or built by white box suppliers called ODMs (Original Design Manufacturers).
 The term white box simply means that it is unbranded or generic to the equipment.
-White box servers are increasingly using by the Open Computer Project (OCP) which was developed by Facebook.
+White box servers are increasingly used by the Open Computer Project (OCP) which was developed by Facebook.

 A relay rack is an open server cabinet that consists of only a base, a roof plate, and two side panels.
 This is useful if the rack itself which only fits in a closed space has to do a lot of work.
 Since no housing is given in the cabinet, the sound pollution in an open space can be disturbing.